nightfallai/nightfall-go-sdk/README.md

 ### Scanning Files

-Scanning common file types like PDF's or office documents typically requires cumbersome text extraction methods like OCR.
+Scanning common file types like PDFs or office documents typically requires cumbersome text extraction methods like OCR.

 Rather than implementing this functionality yourself, the Nightfall API allows you to upload the